QCMM/beep/README.md

 `conda install -c conda-forge qcportal`

-If you would like to create your own database using the BEEP protocol or if you would like to contribuite to the BEEP database you will need to install the QCFractal module.
+If you would like to create your own database using the BEEP protocol or if you would like to contribute to the BEEP database you will need to install the QCFractal module.

 `conda install -c conda-forge qcfractal`